Trump attacks Sessions over inquiry into alleged FBI surveillance abuses

-President Donald Trump sparred with his top law enforcement official Wednesday, slamming Attorney General Jeff Sessions' "disgraceful" handling of an inquiry into Republican allegations of surveillance abuses by the FBI in the Russia probe.
+President Donald Trump on Wednesday sparred with his top law enforcement official, Attorney General Jeff Sessions, slamming his "disgraceful" handling of an inquiry into Republican allegations of surveillance abuses by the FBI in the Russia probe.

 “Why is A.G.
 Jeff Sessions asking the Inspector General to investigate potentially massive FISA abuse,” Trump tweeted Wednesday morning.
 “Will take forever, has no prosecutorial power and already late with reports on Comey etc. Isn’t the I.G. an Obama guy?”